rrb211570/Intellisheets-Client/README.md

 - Food Log (Keep track of daily food consumption)
 - NutritionBasket integration (serve instance of NutritionBasket app, which calculates nutrition of grocery list)
 - Trends

+App entrypoint is 'my-app/src/index.js'
+The actual components/functionality are in 'my-app/src/components'